Existential characterizations of monadic NIP: Collapse of dividing lines

 \begin{corollary} Let $T$ be a (possibly incomplete) theory in a relational language, and let $\PP \in \set{\textrm{stable, NIP}}$.
 Then $T$ is monadically $\PP$ if and only if $T_{\forall}$ is $\PP$. \end{corollary} \begin{proof} From Proposition \ref{p:mon univ}, it suffices to show that if $T_\forall$ is $\PP$ then $T_\forall$ is monadically $\PP$.
 Let $\CC$ be the hereditary class of finite models of $T_\forall$, so $Th(\CC)_\forall = T_\forall$.
 The result now follows from Theorem \ref{thm:coll}. \end{proof}

 The following definition is analogous to monotone graph classes, which are closed under (not-necessarily-induced) subgraph, or equivalently under the removal of vertices and edges.

-\begin{definition} A hereditary relational class $\CC$ is a {\em monotone class} if for every $M \in \CC$, every structure obtained from $M$ by removing instances of atomic relations (other than equality and non-equality) is still in $\CC$. \end{definition}
+\begin{definition} A {\em monotone class} $\CC$ is a hereditary class with the additional property that for every $M \in \CC$, every structure obtained from $M$ by removing instances of atomic relations (other than equality and non-equality) is still in $\CC$. \end{definition}

 Note that this definition is not exactly a generalization of monotone graph classes, since for graphs the edge relation must be symmetric, so if we remove the relation $E(a,b)$ we must also remove $E(b,a)$.
 Placing such additional symmetry constraints on the relations of $\CC$ would not change the proof of the next theorem.